dneise/try_traitlets_for_ctapipe/README.md

 you'll observe that indeed `config` now really contains a hierarchy of configuration.
 But up to now, there is `Configurable` named "Bamm" inside "Bar" which could be configured like this.

 I have not found anything in the traitlets documentation yet, telling me how to create this kind of hierarchy, so in the following steps I simply guess and see whats working.

+# step 7:

+I added a new Configurable named "Bamm" and tried to configure it with `self.config` in myapp.py.

+As expected this does not work, since "Bamm" is on the same level as "Foo" and "Bar" in the code, but in the configuration it is one level below.

+When now executing:

+    $ ./myapp.py --config=config.py

+We observe, indeed "Bamm" was not configured, since its "name" attribute still has its default value.

+**But** we see something else.
+I had forgotten to update the line

+    classes = List([Bar, Foo])

+inside `myapp.py` to also list the new "Bamm" configurable.
+But still everything works exactly as expected.

+I had **assumed** up to now, lacking better documentation, that an `Application` needs a special `classes` attribute to list all the classes which are to be configured.

+Let's try and get rid of this `classes` list and see what happens in the next step.